Many years ago, in the Pillsbury Bake-Off contest, a marshmallow wrapped in crescent dough won the Grand Prize. Who

-However, there are some exceptions to this ‘cake’ rule, like babka, with lots of filling, whether it be chocolate or cinnamon, and of course, huge, gooey cinnamon rolls and sticky buns.
+However, there are some exceptions to this ‘cake’ rule, like babka, with lots of filling, whether it be chocolate and/or cinnamon, and of course, huge, gooey cinnamon rolls and sticky buns.
 Just give me lots of filling or goo with the yeasty base, and it’s all good.

 In this version of coffee cake, Italian or French meringue holds in the goo, lots of gooey goo, a little seeping into the dough.
 I think this is it for me.
 I don’t need as much filling to enjoy a yeasted coffee cake when meringue is baked into the dough, stretching out the filling and making it well, just gooey-er The dough our hosts provided to us is rich, silky, sexy perfection – easy to work with, and extremely easy to eat.
 You cannot fail with this dough, no matter what you do with it, sweet or savory.

 Okay, I admit, I sort of slithered into cinnamon rolls because I was worried it would be yet another plate of scrappy cake remnants while I ate filling and parts of the cake with filling on it.
 With rolls, if it wasn’t moist or gooey enough, I could always drown it in cream cheese frosting on an individual basis.

 Here’s some slight changes I made to come up with these chocolate meringue, gooey, cinnamon rolls.

 - I used all the dough in the recipe (which makes two coffee cakes) to make one dozen large chocolate meringue rolls.

 - I made a Swiss meringue in lieu of the Italian or French meringue in the recipe, then added dark cocoa, for a deep chocolate meringue.

 - Combined the cinnamon with dark brown sugar instead of granulated sugar.

-- Increased the cinnamon and chocolate chunks (I used Jamie’s version)
+- Increased the cinnamon and chocolate chips (I used Jamie’s version)

 - Topped the finished rolls with swirls and swirls of luscious cream cheese (aka I could lick it off a dirty tire) frosting.
 However, these didn’t need any kind of frosting!